Simpson's-in-the-Strand: After World War II

 In 1984 Simpson's dropped its rule forbidding women from using the panelled street-level dining-room at lunchtime.
-Before 1984, ladies were asked to use the dining room in the floor above, which was specially decorated in pastel colours.
+Before 1984, they were asked to use the dining room in the floor above, which was specially decorated in pastel colours.
 Also on the first floor is the richly decorated late-Victorian banqueting room, which can comfortably seat more than 100 people.
 Another banqueting room on the lower ground floor is in a more modern 1930s style.
 There are also two cocktail bars, the Knight's Bar on the first floor, a popular Art Deco-styled piano cocktail bar, and a bar in The Bishop's Room, which is now only used for functions.

 Simpson's was also a popular venue for political dinners, being a favourite of the Western Goals Institute who held a major dinner there for the President of El Salvador, Alfredo Cristiani, and members of his cabinet, on 25 September 1989.
 The Traditional Britain Group were also patrons for their Annual Dinners, including that held on 8 February 2006, with the guest-of-honour being Simon Heffer.
 In 1994 Simpson's began serving breakfasts.
 A light menu was available, but the emphasis was on hearty traditional English breakfasts.
 The most substantial offering was "The Ten Deadly Sins", consisting of Cumberland sausage, scrambled egg, streaky and back bacon, black pudding, fried mushrooms, baked tomato, kidney, fried bread, bubble & squeak and baked beans.
-Simpson's stopped serving breakfasts after it reopened following refurbishment in 2017.
+Simpson's was refurbished in 2017 and stopped serving breakfasts after it reopened.

 The Savoy Group was purchased in 1998 by a private equity house, Blackstone Group, and, after further changes of ownership, the Savoy Hotel and Simpson's were split off from the rest of the group in 2005 and are run by Fairmont Hotels and Resorts.

-Simpson's continues to serve classic British style cuisine.
-The restaurant's dinner specialty is aged Scottish beef on the bone, carved at guests' tables from antique silver-domed trolleys, a tradition that the restaurant has maintained for over 150 years.
-Other signature dishes include potted shrimps, roast saddle of lamb and steak and kidney pie.
+Until 2020, Simpson's dinner specialty was aged Scottish beef on the bone, carved at guests' tables from antique silver-domed trolleys, a tradition that the restaurant maintained for over 150 years.
+Other signature dishes included potted shrimps, roast saddle of Welsh lamb and steak and kidney pie, accompanied by Yorkshire pudding.
+The restaurant closed in 2020; in 2023, the Savoy auctioned off Simpson's silver trolleys, grand pianos, fireplaces, chandeliers and other furnishings, and plans are afoot to re-open with a new chef.